-Prepared by the National Renewable Energy Laboratory (NREL) NREL is a U.S. Department of Energy National Laboratory Operated by Midwest Research Institute • Battelle emissions are reduced approximately 15% when ethanol produced from corn is used1.
-Using E85 also reduces CO_2 emissions and provides significant reductions in emissions of many harmful toxics, including benzene, a known human carcinogen.
-However, E85 also increases emissions of acetaldehyde-a toxic pollutant2.
-Additional testing is being completed to expand the understanding of the emissions impacts of E85.
+Although your FFV's fuel economy on E85 is somewhat less than when operating on gasoline, a bonus for its use is lower greenhouse gas emissions.
+Using the GREET model, Argonne National Laboratory indicates in "Ethanol, The Complete Energy Lifecycle Picture" that greenhouse gas emissions are reduced approximately 15% when ethanol produced from corn is used.1 Using E85 also reduces CO2 emissions and provides significant reductions in emissions of many harmful toxics, including benzene, a known human carcinogen.
+However, E85 also increases emissions of acetaldehyde-a toxic pollutant.2 Additional testing is being completed to expand the understanding of the emissions impacts of E85.